What do we know about the hospitalisation of Indigenous people?

-Of the 8.2 million hospital separations for NSW, Vic, Qld, WA, SA and the NT during 2010-11, 327,435 (4.0%) were identified as Indigenous .
-(The identification of Indigenous status was reviewed in 2007-2008 and is considered adequate - 20% or less under-identification - in these states and territories .)
-The overall age-standardised separation rate of 911 per 1,000 for Indigenous people was 2.5 times that for non-Indigenous people.
-The highest age-standardised separation rate was for Indigenous people living in the NT (1,704 per 1,000), with a rate 7.9 times that of non-Indigenous people.
+Of the 9.3 million hospital separations in Australia during 2011-12, 366,118 (4%) were identified as Indigenous .
+The overall age-standardised separation rate of 973 per 1,000 for Indigenous people was 2.5 times that for non-Indigenous people.
+The highest age-standardised separation rate for Indigenous people was in the NT (1,779 per 1,000), with a rate 5.7 times that of non-Indigenous people.

-In 2010-11, separation rates were higher for Indigenous people than for non-Indigenous people for virtually all age groups, with the ratios highest in the middle adult years .
+In 2011-12, separation rates were higher for Indigenous people than for non-Indigenous people for all age-groups, with the rates highest in the middle and late adult years .

-In 2010-11 the most common reason of hospitalisation for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT was for dialysis, accounting for 44% of Indigenous separations (143,306 separations).
+- care involving dialysis, responsible for 45% of Indigenous separations (162,993 separations).
 Many of these separations involved repeat admissions for the same people, some on an almost daily basis.

-Injury (including motor vehicle accidents, assaults, self-inflicted harm and falls) was the next most common cause of hospitalisation for Indigenous, being responsible for 13% of separations (excluding dialysis) .
-The next leading causes of hospitalisation for Indigenous people (excluding pregnancy-related conditions, most of which involved normal deliveries) were for respiratory conditions (responsible for 16,647 separations - 9.0% of separations excluding those for dialysis) .
+- ‘Injury, poisoning and certain other consequences of external causes’ (including motor vehicle accidents, assaults, self-inflicted harm, and falls) was the next most common cause of hospitalisation for Indigenous, being responsible for 13% of separations (excluding dialysis) .